Runfessions for January

 Welcome to Fit Five Friday!

 Join My First 5K and MoreRunning With AttitudeRun Laugh Eat PieRuns with Pugs, and Zenaida every Friday for Fit Five Friday!
-Please be sure to show your hosts some love and visit some of the other bloggers in the link-up.
-Who’s ready for some fun?
+Share your fitness-related link, link back to your hosts, and please share the link love by visiting and commenting on your hosts and at least two other Fit Five Friday bloggers!

 You are invited to the Inlinkz link party!